ReadingAndThinking.com

 Physical discomfort and fear of childbirth are mixed in the anticipation of a new life, with mixed flavors.
 People often have this common problem.
 They are polite and reserved in front of strangers.

-Yes, this book is teaching us to solve these problems that can't be solved by irritability or depression.
+Yes, this book teaches us to solve these problems that can't be solved by irritability or depression.

 10. The New Dad's Survival Guide